kubernetes/website/content/en/docs/tasks/debug-application-cluster/inside-container-developing.md

 ## Add Kubeconfig for Nocalhost

 We take the VSCode extension as an example here.
-Open the Nocalhost extension, then you can add the Kubernetes Cluster by selecting the context in `~/.kube/config` or pasting the "kubeconfig".
+Open the Nocalhost extension, then add the Kubernetes Cluster by selecting the context in `~/.kube/config` or pasting the "kubeconfig", click the "Add Cluster" button to add a cluster.

 ![Pasting kubeconfig to Nocalhost VSCode plugin](/images/docs/paste-kubeconfig-to-nocalhost.png)